 Analysis mode Peak moment Selector.
 Choose between Peak moment (analyses all frames; auto-detects highest LI) or Origin/Destination (reports only start and end frame positions).

-Auto-detect critical moments On Toggle automatic detection of peak moment and sustained risk periods in the Analysis tab.
+Auto-generated critical moments On Toggle automatic detection of peak moment and sustained risk periods in the Analysis tab.
 Disable if you prefer to mark critical moments manually.

 Findings enabled On Toggle whether the Findings tab appears in the report.
 When disabled, the tab is hidden entirely.